MihmetCrido/Advent-of-Code/README.md

 To simplify the setup process, we have provided a setup.sh script that handles all the installation steps for you.
 The script will:

 1. Check if Python 3 and pip are installed.
-2. Install the required Python packages (requests, beautifulsoup4, html2text).
+2. Install the required Python packages (requests, beautifulsoup4, html2text, tqdm).
 3. Prompt you to enter your Advent of Code session token to create or update the session.json file

 ### Running the Setup Script